yvelikova/axway-open-docs/content/en/docs/apigtw_install/post_overview.md

 For more details, see the [API Gateway Analytics User Guide](/bundle/APIGateway_77_AnalyticsUserGuide_allOS_en_HTML5/).

-Alternatively, if you installed API Manager, see [Set up the metrics database for API Manager or 3rd party toolsAPI Gateway Analytics](../../../CommonTopics/metrics_db_install.htm).
+Alternatively, if you installed API Manager, see [Install and configure a metrics databases](/docs/apigtw_install/metrics_db_install/).

-Secure API Gateway
+## Secure API Gateway

 Perform the following tasks after installation to secure your API Gateway system and protect the API Gateway environment from internal or external threats.